Quickback Docs

 1 Resource = 1 Security Boundary

 Each defineTable() call defines a complete, self-contained security boundary.
-The security config you write — firewall, access, guards, and masking — is compiled into a single resource file that wraps all CRUD routes for that table.
+The security config you write — firewall, access, guards, and masking — is compiled into a single resource file that wraps all generated routes for that table.

 This is a deliberate design choice.
 Mixing two resources with different security rules in one configuration would create ambiguity about which firewall, access, or masking rules apply to which table.
 By keeping it 1:1, there's never any question.